projectsveltos/addon-controller/README.md

 1. `clusters` represents [CAPI cluster](https://github.com/kubernetes-sigs/cluster-api/blob/main/api/v1beta1/cluster_types.go);
 2. `features` represents either an [helm release](https://helm.sh) or a Kubernetes resource.

-Here is an example of how to require that any CAPI Cluster with label *env: fv* has following features deployed:
+Here is an example of how to require that any CAPI Cluster with label *env: prod* has following features deployed:
 1. Kyverno helm chart (version v2.5.0)
 2. kubernetes resource(s) contained in the referenced Secret: *default/storage-class*
 3. kubernetes resource(s) contained in the referenced ConfigMap: *default/contour*.